Vanshjais1777/NeuroSpeak/Readme.md

+Here's your README.md in clean Markdown format, ready to copy into your GitHub repo:

+markdown
+Copy
+Edit
 # 🎤 AI-Driven Public Speaking & Interview Enhancement Tool

 This project is an AI-powered communication improvement tool designed to enhance users' public speaking and interview skills.
 It provides **real-time video and audio analysis**, offering valuable feedback to help users refine their delivery, expressions, and confidence.

+---

 ## 🚀 Features